Agent Orchestration

 Multi-Agent Coordination

-Decompose complex tasks into specialized agents with clear domains and protocols for collaboration.
-A single “God Agent” suffers from context dilution and high error rates; specialized agents provide modularity and better accuracy.
+Decompose complex tasks into specialized agents governed by structured state-machine graphs.
+Designing deterministic execution flows with explicit state transitions ensures predictable agent behavior.
+A single “God Agent” suffers from context dilution and high error rates, whereas structured, specialized agents provide modularity and better control.

 Planning & Routing] Coordinator --> Worker1[Research Agent